aheld/aaronheld-blog/content/post/using-azure-static-web-apps/terraform.md

 }
 ```

-to see the web app try
+see if the static web app deployed
 ```bash
 ⚡  az staticwebapp show web-myblog-prod-eastus2
 ```